awslabs/aws-mobile-appsync-sdk-ios/README.md

       use_frameworks!

       # Pods for EventsApp
-      pod 'AWSAppSync', '~> 2.6.24'
+      pod 'AWSAppSync', '~> 2.9.0'
     end
     ```

-2. Run `pod install` to install the AppSync SDK
+1. Run `pod install` to install the AppSync SDK, then open the **`.xcworkspace`** file (not the `.xcodeproj` file) in Xcode.

+1. Now **Build** your project to start using the SDK.
+Whenever a new version of the SDK is released you can update by running `pod update` and rebuilding your project to use the new features.

+1. In your source file, import the SDK using `import AWSAppSync`.

+#### Via Carthage

+1. Add the following to your Cartfile:

+    ```
+    github "awslabs/aws-mobile-appsync-sdk-ios"
+    ```

+1. Once complete, run `carthage update` and open the `*.xcworkspace` with Xcode and chose your `Target`.
+In the `General` tab, find `Embedded Binaries`, then choose the `+` button.

+1. Choose the `Add Other` button, navigate to the `AWS<#ServiceName#>.framework` files under `Carthage > Build > iOS` and select `AWSAppSync.framework` and its required dependencies:

+    * AWSAppSync.framework
+    * AWSCore.framework
+    * Reachability.framework
+    * SQLite.framework

+    Do not select the `Destination: Copy items` if needed check box when prompted.

+1. Under the `Build Phases` tab in your `Target`, choose the `+` button on the top left and then select `New Run Script Phase`.
+Setup the build phase as follows.
+Make sure this phase is below the Embed Frameworks phase.

+    ```bash
+    bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/AWSCore.framework/strip-frameworks.sh"
+    ```

+    Options:
+    * **Shell**: /bin/sh
+    * **Show environment variables in build log**: Checked
+    * **Run script only when installing**: Not checked
+    * **Input Files**: Empty
+    * **Output Files**: Empty

+1. Now **Build** your project to start using the SDK.
+Whenever a new version of the SDK is released you can update by running `carthage update` and rebuilding your project to use the new features.

+    > Note: Currently, the AWSAppSync SDK for iOS builds the Carthage binaries using Xcode 10.1.
+To consume the pre-built binaries your Xcode version needs to be the same.
+Otherwise you will have to build the frameworks on your machine by passing `--no-use-binaries` flag to `carthage update` command.

-3. Now, open the `.xcworkspace` file and import the SDK using `import AWSAppSync`.
+1. In your source file, import the SDK using `import AWSAppSync`.

-- Codegen
+### Codegen

     To use the AppSync SDK, you will need to use `amplify codegen` from the [AWS Amplify CLI](https://aws-amplify.github.io/docs/cli/codegen?sdk=ios) which helps generate a strongly typed API for your schema.
 You can find the instructions to use the codegen here: https://aws-amplify.github.io/docs/ios/api

 ## Sample

 You can find a sample app which uses the AppSync SDK here: https://github.com/aws-samples/aws-mobile-appsync-events-starter-ios

 ## Documentation